 In peptic ulcer disease, haemorrhage occurs from erosion to a blood vessel at the ulcer base.

 In patients with liver disease, increased portal venous pressure results in greater blood flow through collateral vessels (particularly in the distal oesophagus).
 These vessels can become dilated and tortuous, making them prone to bleeding.

 The anatomical locations of the causes of upper GI bleeds are shown in the image below

 There are a number of signs and symptoms which may identify a patient having a GI bleed.
 Identifying the presence of upper GI bleed can range from relatively easy to more challenging.
 In some instances where haematemesis (present in 50%) or melaena (present in 70%) exists – the diagnosis is easier.
 It can be more difficult to identify in those patients which present with syncope (or parasyncope), dizziness, haematochezia, hypotension or tachycardia.
 A high index of suspicion is required for these symptoms.
 Hypotension (Systolic BP < 90mmHg)– is associated with a increased risk of mortality (odds ratio 9.8).

 Patients with haematemesis tend to have more severe bleeds than those with only melaena.

 Points to look for in the history

 - Known or previous Helicobacter pylori infection

-- Alcohol (not a direct pointer to varices as bleeding from peptic ulcer disease is still more common in this group
+- Alcohol (not a direct pointer to variceal bleeding – peptic ulcer disease bleeding is still more common within this cohort)

 Medication, particularly NSAIDs which increase the risk of UGIB four-fold